-&lt;sup>9 Predicting Future Potential Climate-Biomes for the Yukon, Northwest Territories, and Alaska: A climate-linked cluster analysis approach to analyzing possible ecological refugia and areas of greatest change.
+9 Predicting Future Potential Climate-Biomes for the Yukon, Northwest Territories, and Alaska: A climate-linked cluster analysis approach to analyzing possible ecological refugia and areas of greatest change.
 2012.
 Report prepared by the Scenarios Network for Arctic Planning and the EWHALE lab, University of Alaska Fairbanks on behalf of The Nature Conservancy's Canada Program, Arctic Landscape Conservation Cooperative, The US Fish and Wildlife Service, Ducks Unlimited Canada, Government Canada, and Government Northwest Territories.

-- To have law-making powers over Indigenous matters for the people of Déline. - Under self-government, Déline will need to develop policy to minimize emissions that are known to be causes of climate change.
+- To be responsible for many programs and services that were previously handled by either the GNWT or the Government of Canada - To have law-making powers over Indigenous matters for the people of Déline. - > Under self-government, Déline will need to develop policy to minimize emissions that are known to be causes of climate change.
 The Working Group will be looking for ways that the community can be a model of practices that minimize the ecological impacts of our northern life.